pingcap/docs/tikv-configuration-file.md

 ### `inspect-interval`

-+ At a certain interval, TiKV inspects the latency of the Raftstore thread.
++ At a certain interval, TiKV inspects the latency of the Raftstore component.
 This parameter specifies the interval of the inspection.
-If the latency exceeds this value, the Raftstore thread is marked as timeout.
+If the latency exceeds this value, that inspection is marked as timeout.
 + Judges whether the TiKV node is slow based on the ratio of timeout inspection.
 + Default value: `"500ms"`
 + Minimum value: `"1ms"`